nicholasjng/pybm/examples/sum-example.md

 definitely ready for a pull request :-)

 These are of course video game numbers, obtained by algorithmic improvements.
-More common real-world examples would see improvements in the two-to-three digit percentage range, but this example above does happen from time to time!
+More common real-world examples would see improvements in the one-to-three digit percentage range, but the example you see above does happen from time to time.

 And with that, the first pybm tutorial is finished.
 I hope you enjoyed it, and catch you on the next one!